Kama-ganah/Brute-forcing-a-stay-logged-in-cookie-in-an-E-commerce-webapp/README.md

 # Overview
-As a penetration tester, I assessed the session management and persistent login functionality of a web application.
+I assessed the session management and persistent login functionality of a web application.
 During testing, I identified a vulnerability in the stay-logged-in cookie, which used a predictable base64(username:md5(password)) format.
 By brute-forcing the hashed password and reconstructing the cookie, I was able to impersonate users and gain unauthorized access.
 This project highlights how weak cryptographic practices and predictable session tokens can be exploited to compromise authentication and user account integrity.

-# Steps Undertaken
+# Methodology

 Step 1: Analyzed the stay-logged-in cookie structure and decoded it to understand the username and MD5 hash format.